Tombarr/barrasso-blog/content/posts/2025-12-10-reflections-on-a-year-abroad/index.md

 Cyprus was a place I had no connection to.
 I'm still not quite sure what drew me there.
 But the intense daytime heat let me feel less guilty spending time inside building my hackathon project, [Backyard Birds]({{< relref "projects/backyard-birds" >}}), in between sampling wines and visits to ancient ruins.

 It turns out [Cyprus cats](https://en.wikipedia.org/wiki/Cyprus_cat) have ruled the island for over 10,000 years since they were apparently brought from Egypt to eradicate snakes.
-These cats are so cute, I even made a [YouTube Short](https://www.youtube.com/shorts/wj0_vcsJ9AA) that mostly features the hundreds of cats I encountered around Cyprus.
+They're are so cute, I made a [montage video](https://www.youtube.com/shorts/wj0_vcsJ9AA) of the many cats I encountered.

 {{< responsive-image src="kaios-poster.jpeg" alt="KaiOS poster in Nicosia, Cyprus" caption="KaiOS poster in Nicosia, Cyprus" class="w-full no-border contain" >}}

-As a software engineer, there's a sense of excitement snd pride seeing your work in the real world.
+As a software engineer, there's a sense of excitement and pride seeing your work in the real world.
 I am often asked by folks in Africa and South Asia why I work on flip phones when they're mostly for seniors and hipsters in the west.
 This flyer for the iPRO K2 running [KaiOS](https://www.kaiostech.com/) was probably the first time I encountered an advertisement for KaiOS in real life.

 From the data, I knew my work reached far flung places.
 Five and a half years after launch, PodLP has active listeners in over 170+ countries including Cyprus!
 Despite a $0 marketing budget, PodLP still gets organically mentions and linked on podcasts in places where it's most popular like India.